 1. Write it down

 The essential first step is to assess your overall financial situation.
 Before we get into resolutions, look at the following areas and give each one an honest letter grade from A to F. The more grades you can give within each category the better.
-Your goal is to generate a clear picture of areas that need attention in 2018:
+Your goal is to generate a clear picture of areas that need attention this year:

 - Areas of debt: mortgage, credit card, student loan, personal loans, etc.